jenny-ll/ubcyogaclub/README.md

 - As a user, I want to be able to add a new member
 - As a user, I want to be able to view all non-student and student members
-- As a user, I want to be able to change a member's email
+- As a user, I want to be able to find a member's name based on ID
 - As a user, I want to be able to delete a member